wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/request-body-tyk-classic.md

 < placeholder for image >

 ### Step 3: Test the Transform
-If you have sample input data, you can use the Input box to add it, and then test it using the **Test** button.
-You will see the effect of the template on the sample input in the Output box.
+If sample input data is available, you can use the Input box to add it, and then test it using the **Test** button.
+You will see the effect of the template on the sample input displayed in the Output box.

 {{< img src="/img/dashboard/system-management/define_transform_2.5.png" alt="Body transform" >}}